 Hashtags are ubiquitous.
-We use them on social media to easily collect information, take part in conversations or to express our emotions.
+We use them on social media to easily collect information, take part in conversations or express our emotions.
 Sometimes, some of us even use hashtags in everyday speech offline.
 In case you’re wondering what you need for a successful campaign, read on.
 You’ll find all the answers in this hashtag campaign guide.

 But hashtags are also important on a bigger scale, for memes, for when things go viral, or for marketers trying to get some traction with a hashtag campaign.
 But where did hashtags come even from?
 How have they gotten so popular?
 And how do you run a successful hashtag campaign?